nidheiii/network-time-machine/README.md

 ## 📄 License & Attribution

-Developed and maintained by **Nidhi** © 2026.
+Developed and maintained by **NTM** © 2026.
 Private Proprietary Codebase for local GNS3 simulation environments.